BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 | Idempotent      | Yes        |

-`lsps1.info` is the entrypoint for each client using the api.
-It lists the supported versions of the api and all options in a dictionary.
+`lsps1.info` is the entrypoint for each client using the API.
+It lists the supported versions of the API and all options in a dictionary.
 The client MUST call `lsps1.info` first.

 **Request** No parameters needed.